Experts Question Biden’s Carbon Sequestration Plan for Farmers

 Credit: Brett Sayles/Pexels

-In the ongoing battle against climate change, President 's administration is incentivizing farmers to adopt practices that store carbon in the soil.
+In the ongoing battle against change, President 's administration is incentivizing farmers to adopt practices that store carbon in the soil.
 However, doubts loom large over the effectiveness of this approach, according to interviews with soil science experts and a review of U.S. Department of Agriculture (USDA) research.

 The USDA's plan relies heavily on farm practices such as planting cover crops and reducing tilling, aiming to slash agriculture's 10% contribution to U.S. greenhouse gas emissions as part of the country's net-zero goal by 2050.
 These practices also hold potential for producers to secure tax credits for (SAF) under the Inflation Reduction Act (IRA).

 Despite the optimism, some soil scientists and researchers remain skeptical about the long-term effectiveness of these techniques in permanently sequestering atmospheric carbon.
-While acknowledging the environmental benefits, including erosion prevention and increase, they caution against solely relying on these practices for climate policy.
+While acknowledging the environmental benefits, including erosion prevention and biodiversity increase, they caution against solely relying on these practices for climate policy.

 “Will it help with climate adaptation?
 Absolutely.
 Should it serve as an offset for more permanent and long-lived pollutants?
 Absolutely not,” said Daniel Rath, an agricultural soil carbon scientist at the Natural Resources Defense Council.